Feyerabend/vm/README.md

 https://bartoszsypytkowski.com/simple-virtual-machine/ from whom I derived basically the code, even though some bugs were corrected and many more additions has been made.

-My interest in virtual machines started long time ago, first with USCD Pascal on the Apple II ...
+My interest in virtual machines started long time ago, first with *USCD Pascal* on the *Apple II* ...

-*NOTE: The term "virtual machine" can often be replaced by "emulator", "interpreter" etc. and perhaps should not be restricted or qualified too much.
-The idea of an abstraction that separates the underlying mechanics from the levels above is what should be observed, not a deepend confusion of concepts which already are ambigious and not very well definied.*
+__NOTE: The term "virtual machine" can often be replaced by "emulator", "interpreter" etc. and perhaps should not be restricted or qualified too much.
+The idea of an abstraction that separates the underlying mechanics from the levels above is what should be observed, not a deepend confusion of concepts which already are ambigious and not very well definied anyway.__

 ## *From virtual machines to compilers*